100 Years of

 By 2005 The SOS Bus project is launched, providing support and first aid for people using the night-time economy at Southend High Street.
 This innovative project brings together police emergency service and community volunteers.

 Southend YMCA flexes its green credentials.
 The Eco-Hub opens its doors - a retro-fitted Victorian stable for young people to use show casing a carbon reduction lifestyle for the next generation.

 Southend YMCA starts to forge international relationships, partnering with YMCA France to set up cultural exchanges.

 2012 - 2014

-Launch of our flagship homelessness fundraiser, Sleep Easy, and first annual awards to celebrate the achievements of the now over 2000 service users.
+We launch our flagship homelessness fundraiser, Sleep Easy, and stage our first annual awards to celebrate the young people’s achievements.

-We are awarded The Queen's Award for Voluntary Service for the SOS Buses project, the highest award given to volunteer groups across the UK to recognise outstanding work done in their own communities.
+We are awarded The Queen’s Award for Voluntary Service for the SOS Bus project.
+The highest award given to volunteer groups across the UK, recognising outstanding work done in communities.

 2015 - 2020

-We proudly achieve the Investors In People Gold standard award, for our work to lead and support our people and actively make work better.
+We proudly achieve the Investors In People Gold standard award.

 Discover how our global youth charity celebrated 175 years supporting young people and communities around the world.